MohamedRadwan-DevOps/devops-step-by-step/none-community/course-info-prerequisite.md

 The course has two class to join, English and Arabic.

-So, if you are interested in joining the **English** class, please contact our Financial Manager in UK, Ms. Rania via WhatsApp on the following [link](https://wa.me/201224073193) or send a text to this no. (00201224073193)
+So, if you are interested in joining the **English** class, please contact our Financial Manager in the UK, Ms. Rania via WhatsApp on the following [link](https://wa.me/201224073193) or send a text to this no. (00201224073193)

 But, if you are interested in joining the **Arabic** class, please contact our Financial Manager in Egypt, Ms. Nadia via WhatsApp on the following [link](https://wa.me/201224073193) or send a text to this no. (00201224073193)